2024-11-17

 option: macro that sets values

-• array must have been declared and allocated separately
+• the data area must have been declared and allocated separately

-• is not an expression that returns an array pointer in place
+• is usually not an expression that can return an array pointer like a function

-• same macro can be used for multiple types (int, unsigned int, float, etc)
+• the same macro can be used for any type

 #define array_set4(x, a, b, c, d) x[0] = a; x[1] = b; x[2] = c; x[3] = d;